Society451/Better-Pronto/README.md

 #### Why Better Pronto?

 The official Pronto client is bloated (taking up over 300 mb of RAM), leaks memory, and has poor user interface design.
-Better Pronto aims to fix this by rewriting the pronto client from the ground up.
+Better Pronto aims to fix this by rewriting the Pronto client from the ground up.

 #### Performance